© TristanShu

 Pesiey-Vallandry

-One green and 14 blues, these tree-lined blues are perfect for beginners.
+Tree-lined blues perfect for beginners.
 Use the Peisey chair and the Cabri J bar, or in Vallandry take the Vallandry chair and the Flocon J bar.

 Villaroger

-The lowest of the Les Arcs villages, there are no greens here but there is a small selection of four blues that can easily be lapped via the Replat chair.
+The lowest of the Les Arcs villages, there is a small selection of blues that can easily be lapped via the Replat chair.

 Even with its reputation of being a great place to ride powder, it takes a surprisingly long time to become tracked, unlike many other Alpine resorts.
 There are some areas which will hold fresh snow longer than others and, like all ski areas, you’re more likely to get powder higher up.